4.5.1 Harmonic Sets

 GH and B = EH ·

-FG are diagonal points of the quadrangle EFGH.
-C is on EG
+FG are diagonal points of a complete quadrangle EFGH, and C is on EG

-FH is the third diagonal point of the quadrangle EFGH.
+FH is the third diagonal point of the complete quadrangle EFGH.

 Further, note that H(AB,